Nordic folklore: creatures from Norse mythology and Scandinavian legend

 As we delve deeper into the realm of Nordic folklore, we can distinguish between creatures from Norse mythology and those from local folklore, which bear the marks of later influences.

 Norse mythology is rooted in the pre-Christian beliefs of the Scandinavian people.
-They introduced the “original” stories and beings.
+They form the earliest recorded layer of these stories.

 Local folklore, on the other hand, was influenced by Christianity and other later stories.